 - Who did you inspire today?
 Who inspired you?

 Fridays are all about celebrating hard work and personal growth!
 We have an Exposition at the end of each week where campers are able to test their contraptions or display their projects.
 We also make sure to have extra time to play together as a community and enjoy our new friendships before departing.

 Extend the Fun with Extended Hours.

 You may choose to extend the day as late as 6pm.
 Our goal for Extended Hours is that when parents arrive, campers beg for just five more minutes.
 We believe that campers need some down time in the later afternoon.
-During Extended Hours, we take a break from the Building Challenges and offer fun, messy activities that your children love and you probably prefer not to have happen on your kitchen table.
-There are also plenty of crafts, games, and time for campers to play inside and out.
+During Extended Hours, we take a break from the weekly Building Challenges and offer crafts and other fun activities that involve building with recycled and other simple materials.
+These activities reinforce creativity and fine motor skills, which leads to more successful building.
+There is also plenty of time for campers to play inside and out.